-Instructors submit grades to the Office of the University Registrar at the end of the semester using the Grade-A-Gator system.
-Grade-a-Gator is the system used by the University of Florida to input student grades.
+Instructors submit grades to the Office of the University Registrar at the end of the semester using the UF Grade-A-Gator system.
 Grade-a-Gator can be found in myUFL under '''My Self Service>Enter Grades'''.
 Make sure that you contact your faculty liaison for Grade-a-Gator in order to get further assistance in grade submissions.
 If you are unsure of who your faculty liaison for Grade-a-Gator is, ask your Department Office Manager or contact the Computing Help Desk.

 An incomplete grade (I) may be assigned at the discretion of the instructor as an interim grade for a course in which a student has completed the major portion of the course with a passing grade, but is unable to complete course requirements before the end of the term because of extenuating circumstances.
 Instructors are not required to assign incomplete grades.
 The instructor and student determine an appropriate plan and deadline for completing the course.
-It is suggested that these arrangements be documented in writing with copies for both the student and instructor.
+Instructors should create a contract with the student, in writing, with copies for both the student and instructor.
+For a useful template, click here.
 If completion of the course requirements requires classroom or laboratory attendance in a subsequent term, the student should not register for the course again; instead the student must audit the course and pay course fees.
 When all course requirements have been completed, the instructor will submit a change of grade to the Office of the University Registrar.
 An I grade should not be assigned to a student who never attended class; instead instructors may assign a failing grade or no grade at all.

 Grade changes will be accepted and processed by the Office of the University Registrar (OUR) for a period of one calendar year after the term in which the course was attempted.
 This policy does not apply to grades of I or I*, which designate a grade of incomplete.
 Any grade changes submitted after the deadline must be accompanied by additional supporting information or documentation justifying the extension and submitted to the appropriate college dean.
 If the dean approves the exception, he or she will forward it to the OUR for processing.
 Grading Policies for Faculty are located here.